 Harold Wimmer is the National President and CEO of the American Lung Association, carrying out the strategic framework and policies established by the National Volunteer Board of Directors.
 Fostering a culture of innovation and a distinct mission-first approach, Harold directs the executive operations of the Association to deliver high impact services and initiatives to improve the lung health of Americans and prevent lung disease.
 Harold has dedicated his life to improving the lung health of all Americans.
 His work with the American Lung Association began in 1978, and he became National President and CEO in February 2013.

-Lung Association in Illinois and the American Lung Association of the Upper Midwest.
+Prior to leading the nationwide organization, Harold served in key executive positions in the American Lung Association in Illinois and the American Lung Association of the Upper Midwest.
 Earning a B.S. in Community Health and an M.S. in Health Administration & Policy from the University of Illinois, Champaign-Urbana, he has been an active alumni member at U of I, serving on the Applied Health Sciences Alumni Board.
 Harold received the 2008 Distinguished Alumni Award from the University of Illinois, College of Applied Health Sciences.

 Curtis Wynn, CEO, SECO Energy